olivierperez/TwitckBot/README.md

     }

     bot.connectToServer()
-    bot.send(yourChannel, "In position !")
+    bot.send(yourChannel, "In position!")
     println("Ready to go!")
 }
 ```

-# Make him do things
+# Make him do things 🧰

 The `twitckBot` function is the place you want to setup your bot, do to that you will have to **install** some **Extension**s.
 The simplest one is `Welcome`, it will welcome everyone who is watching your stream: